-The following flags are available for configuration of specific allocators based on $alloc_util$ (i.e. is either B, D, E, H, L, S, or T):
+The following flags are available for configuration of allocators based on alloc_util.
+If u is used as subsystem identifier (i.e., $\langle S \rangle = u$) all allocators based on alloc_util will be effected.
+If B, D, E, H, L, R, S, or T is used as subsystem identifier, only the specific allocator identified will be effected: